 The top of California at your doorstep?
 Sure, when you stay slope side at the Mammoth Mountain Inn, the only hotel at Main Lodge for over half a century.
 The Inn provides skiers’ and snowboarders’ paradise with the ultimate entry point to slopes in winter, backcountry in summer, and a 2,000-foot vertical advantage over everyone else in town.

-Shroud yourself and loved ones in the timeless luxury of Tamarack Lodge.
+Shroud yourself and loved ones in the timeless luxury of Tamarack Lodge & Resort.
 The lodge balances rustic charm and modern elegance to ensure that every minute – indoors and out – counts.
 Spend an evening at the renowned Lakefront Restaurant.
 Cozy up by a flickering fire or enjoy a warm day on your log cabin deck.

 At Juniper Springs Resort, your group can delight in a private craftsman-style family condominium nestled along the pristine Valentine Reserve and framed by Mammoth’s vast world-famous ski terrain.
 The area’s premier ski-in, ski-out all-condominium hotel acts as the gateway to Mammoth’s best family skiing and has one goal in mind: to bring comfort and simplicity to your mountain experience.
 The romantic and family-friendly escape is like the mountain home you’ve always dreamed of, quietly removed from town by just one traffic light and never too far from dining and nightlife.

-Skip the hiking, catch a lift to the top, then bomb down as fast as you dare in one of our high-speed snow tubes at Wooly’s Tube Park.
+Skip the hiking, catch a lift to the top, then bomb down as fast as you dare in a high-speed snow tube at Woolly’s Adventure Summit.
 If you’ve ever been snowmobiling, you know it’s a great way to find fun far from the beaten path.
 If you haven’t, well, it’s time you tried.
 Mammoth Snowmobile Adventures is the perfect outfitter for first-timers or seasoned experts.
-Experienced guides and top-of-the-line equipment grant you access to California’s greatest playground including: thousands of acres of trails, pristine backcountry, spacious meadows, historic landmarks and lush pine forests.
+Experienced guides and top-of-the-line equipment grant you access to California’s greatest playground including thousands of acres of trails, pristine backcountry, spacious meadows, historic landmarks and lush pine forests.

 How Does Mammoth Ski Resort Help Groups?